Seongheon Park

 Madison, WI 53706

 Hello!
-I’m a second-year PhD student in the Computer Sciences department at the University of Wisconsin-Madison, where I am fortunate to be advised by Prof. Sharon Yixuan Li.
+I’m a second-year PhD student in the Computer Sciences department at the University of Wisconsin-Madison, where I am fortunate to be advised by Prof. Sharon Li.
 Previously, I completed my MS degree at Yonsei University in the Electrical and Electronic Engineering department under the supervision of Prof. Kwanghoon Sohn and Prof. Kibok Lee.

-- Detecting and mitigating hallucinations and errors
+- Detecting and mitigating erroneous generation

 news